Bats fly in the High North; 9th EBS showcase ACE

-A pilot assigned to the 9th Expeditionary Bomb Squadron prepares a B-1B Lancer for takeoff at Ørland Air Force Station, Norway, March 14, 2021.
-The 9th EBS participated in several Bomber Task Force Europe training missions while integrating with NATO allies and partner forces.
+A B-1B Lancer assigned to the 9th Expeditionary Bomb Squadron sits on the flightline at Ørland Air Force Station, Norway, March 14, 2021.
+Conducting Bomber Task Force Europe deployments and operations provides aircrew with enhanced readiness and training necessary to respond to any contingency or challenge across the globe.
 (U.S. Air Force photo by Airman 1st Class Colin Hollowell)

 |Date Taken: